cybozu-go/pod-security-admission/docs/configuration.md

 You can customize the rules for each policy.

-By default, the following configuration are used:
+By default, the following configuration is used:

 ```yaml
 - name: baseline